TodePond/TodePondDotCom/wikiblogarden/scrappy-fiddles/sharing/normalising/live/readme.md

 And in that crowd, many familiar faces turned up.
 I saw my boss [Steve Ruiz](https://www.steveruiz.me/) who told me to look out for my posture, and my partner [Flora Caulton](https://floracaulton.com/) who told me to react to Fortnite, and [Ivan Reese](https://ivanish.ca/), and [Dave Ackley](https://www.cs.unm.edu/~ackley/) and many more, and all the people I know and recognise from [mastodon](https://elk.zone/mas.to/@TodePond), as well as many new avatars and names that I now recognise.
 Some who stayed the entire time from start to end.

-For me, that felt like worlds colliding— blending together, which is exactly what I wanted.
+For me, that felt like worlds colliding— blending together, which is exactly what I want.
 I want to draw the lines between these different worlds.
 I want to share the connections I have seen.

 ## Change